cjkvi/cjkvi-ids/README.md

 * '&CDP-XXXX;' entity reference notation (CDP stands for "Chinese Document Processing lab") is inherited from [CHISE project](http://www.chise.org).
-For details of useable entity references, refer [an article on CDP](http://glyphwiki.org/wiki/Group:CDP%E5%A4%96%E5%AD%97) at GlyphWiki.
+For details of usable entity references, refer [an article on CDP](http://glyphwiki.org/wiki/Group:CDP%E5%A4%96%E5%AD%97) at GlyphWiki.
 They can be converted to Unicode BMP PUA (Privae Use